Welcome to U of T Engineering's 2022 Summer Enrolment & Registration Guide.

 Enrolment Indicators

-Enrolment indicators are used in the "Enrolment Indicator" column of the timetable.
+Enrolment indicators are listed in the "Enrolment Indicator" column of the timetable.
 They identify how enrolment controls are being used and/or alert you to different enrolment processes.

-Read more about Enrolment Indicators and Enrolment Controls in the Arts & Science timetable.
-Note that Engineering students cannot register for Arts & Science courses before April 12, 2022, at 6 a.m. regardless of an enrolment control or enrolment indicator.
+Read more about enrolment indicators and enrolment controls in the Arts & Science summer timetable.
+Please note that Engineering students cannot register for Arts & Science courses before April 11, 2023, at 6 a.m. regardless of an enrolment control or enrolment indicator.

-It is important to cancel a course officially as soon as you have decided to drop it, since fees refunds are calculated according to the date the cancellation is recorded.
-Courses that are not cancelled by the deadlines will remain on your record and may count as failures.
-Cancellation of your registration in the summer term past the first refund date will result in a less than 100% refund — refer to the Student Accounts website for details.
+It is important to officially cancel a course as soon as you decide to drop it since fee refunds are calculated according to the date the cancellation is recorded.
+Courses not cancelled by the deadlines will remain on your record and may count as failures.
+Any cancellations past the first refund date will result in less than a 100% refund.
+Please visit the Student Accounts website for detailed fee schedules.

-Changes are recorded immediately on the student record system.
-When you cancel a course your space becomes immediately available for enrolment by other students, or enrolment through the waiting list function.
+Important Note: Changes are recorded immediately on the student record system.
+When you cancel a course, your space becomes immediately available for enrolment by other students or through the wait list function.

 List Your Courses, Meeting Sections and Status

-Always use the "list courses and meeting sections" option after you add or cancel courses or make changes.
+Always use the "list courses and meeting sections" option after you add or cancel courses or make changes to verify that you have added or cancelled courses correctly.
 ACORN will list courses and meeting sections you are enrolled in when using this feature.
-You are charged fees for all courses in which you are enrolled.
-Listing your courses verifies that you have made adds and cancellations correctly.

 Cancellation of Your Last Course